Introduction. How complicated is early termination of a fixed-term lease?

 3. Can a lease agreement have no notice period?
 What if there is no notice period in the fixed-term lease agreement?

-It's good that there isn't - because such a provision in temporary contracts is often considered invalid.
-This is what the regulations say Civil Code.
-If a fixed-term lease agreement does not contain a provision on the notice period depending on specific circumstances, in the case of a fixed-term lease, it generally cannot be terminated before the expiry of the term.
+It's good that there isn't, because such a provision in fixed-term agreements is very often deemed invalid.
+This is what the Civil Code provisions state.
+If a fixed-term lease agreement does not contain provisions regarding the notice period dependent on specific circumstances, then in the case of a fixed-term lease agreement, it generally cannot be terminated before the expiry of the term.

-The most important exception is that both parties consent to such termination of the contract, or there are provisions of the contract enabling its termination on specific events, or exceptional, special circumstances occur.
+The most important exception is - that both parties agree to such a termination, or there are provisions in the contract that allow termination from certain events, or if there are exceptional, absolutely special circumstances.

 Possibilities in this case: